 About

-Have you ever wondered what happens to your recycling once it’s been collected by your council?
-My Recycling Wales allows you to browse Welsh local authorities and see what happens to your recycling across the UK, and even around the world.
+Have you ever wondered what happens to your recycling once it’s been collected by your local authority?
+My Recycling Wales allows you to browse Welsh local authorities and see what happens to your household's waste across the UK, and even around the world.

 How is the data compiled?

-The data used on this site comes from WasteDataFlow, an online reporting system for collating each UK local authority’s municipal waste data.
-The data provided by Welsh local authorities is validated by Natural Resources Wales.
+The data used on this site comes from WasteDataFlow, an online reporting system for collating each UK local authority’s waste data, that is the waste collected by local authorities from households and businesses.
+It does not include waste collected from businesses by private waste companies.

 Question 100 of WasteDataFlow requires local authorities to report as much information as they can reasonably acquire about what happens to the materials sent for recycling.
 Natural Resources Wales assists Welsh local authorities to continually improve the accuracy of their reported end destinations.